m-lab/website/_pages/policy-mlab-technical-scope.md

   * Acting as point of first contact for parties having questions about the activities of M-Lab.
 * **Measurement Experiment Developers**: Individual researchers create active Internet measurement experiments that run on the servers (instrumented versions of application protocols).
 Researchers whose experiments are approved and meet M-Lab’s open access goals (described below, section 2) then coordinate with M-Lab staff to package, test, and deploy their experiment container to M-Lab infrastructure.
 * **Data Hosting, Analysis, and Other Resources**: Organizations and institutions can contribute to M-Lab by providing data aggregation and publishing resources and by collecting and archiving data from M-Lab’s servers (“repository”).
 They might also provide other technical resources, such as computing resources for data analysis.
 Other contributions might include the integration of experiments’ client side code into web properties, software, or hardware products, using M-Lab as a platform-as-a-service.
-* **Management & Organization**: Measurement Lab is sponsored project of [Code for Science & Society](https://codeforsociety.org/){:target="_blank"} (CS&S), a US-based 501(c)(3) nonprofit supporting open collaboration in public interest technology through fiscal sponsorship and other programs supporting sustainable open source.
-M-Lab is overseen by an advisory board at CS&S, who, define and implement the platform’s policies and processes in light of the project’s objectives in consultation with M-Lab management staff.
-Operationally, M-Lab is led by teams working for CS&S; Google, Inc.; Princeton University’s PlanetLab; and is supported by partners around the world.
+* **Management & Organization**: Measurement Lab is sponsored project of [Superbloom](https://superbloom.design){:target="_blank"}, a US-based 501(c)(3) nonprofit supporting open collaboration in public interest technology through fiscal sponsorship and other programs supporting sustainable open source.
+M-Lab is overseen by an advisory board at Superbloom, who, define and implement the platform’s policies and processes in light of the project’s objectives in consultation with M-Lab management staff.
+Operationally, M-Lab is led by teams working for Superbloom; Google, Inc.; Princeton University’s PlanetLab; and is supported by partners around the world.
 Together, these organizations comprise the “Measurement Lab Consortium” or MLC.
 Organizationally, M-Lab maintains several committees that advise on various aspects of M-Lab operations, notably, the [Experiment Review Committee]({{ site.baseurl }}/who/#experiment-review-committee), who review applications for new measurement experiments.
 * **User and researcher outreach**: M-Lab directs users to the various experiments running on the platform, through a public facing website, mailing list, and other means.
 M-Labalso seeks to actively engage the research community in order to extend the platform and its usefulness to a wide variety of audiences.

 ## 2. Organization, Policies and Processes

 ### 2.1 Organization

-Measurement Lab is sponsored project of [Code for Science & Society](https://codeforsociety.org/){:target="_blank"} (CS&S), a US-based 501(c)(3) nonprofit supporting open collaboration in public interest technology through fiscal sponsorship and other programs supporting sustainable open source.
-M-Lab is overseen by an advisory board at CS&S, who, define and implement the platform’s policies and processes in light of the project’s objectives in consultation with M-Lab management staff.
-Operationally, M-Lab is led by teams working for CS&S; Google, Inc.; Princeton University’s PlanetLab; and is supported by partners around the world.
+Measurement Lab is sponsored project of [Superbloom](https://superbloom.design/){:target="_blank"}, a US-based 501(c)(3) nonprofit supporting open collaboration in public interest technology through fiscal sponsorship and other programs supporting sustainable open source.
+M-Lab is overseen by an advisory board at Superbloom, who, define and implement the platform’s policies and processes in light of the project’s objectives in consultation with M-Lab management staff.
+Operationally, M-Lab is led by teams working for Superbloom; Google, Inc.; Princeton University’s PlanetLab; and is supported by partners around the world.
 Together, these organizations comprise the “Measurement Lab Consortium” or MLC.

 ### 2.2 Policies